bbuck/eleetscript/README.md

 # Introduction

-EleetScript is a simple and secure scripting language desgined to be hosted in ruby applications to add a scripting component.
+Cuby is a simple and secure scripting language desgined to be hosted in ruby applications to add a scripting component.
 The desire to design a language for this purpose instead of pursuing other options is to make a language with no default unsafe access to the system or execution of the software unless